History of the Jews in Romania: Before and after World War I

-The popularity of anti-Jewish messages was, nevertheless, on the rise, and merged itself with the appeal of fascism in the late 1920s – both contributed to the creation and success of Corneliu Zelea Codreanu's Iron Guard and the appearance of new types of anti-Semitic discourses (Trăirism and Gândirism).
+The popularity of anti-Jewish messages was, nevertheless, on the rise, and merged itself with the appeal of fascism in the late 1920s – both contributed to the creation and success of Corneliu Zelea Codreanu's Iron Guard and the appearance of new types of antisemitic discourses (Trăirism and Gândirism).
 The idea of a Jewish quota in higher education became highly popular among Romanian students and teachers.
-According to Andrei Oișteanu's analysis, a relevant number of right-wing intellectuals refused to adopt overt anti-Semitism, which was ill-reputed through its association with A. C. Cuza's violent discourse; nevertheless, a few years later, such cautions were cast aside, and anti-Semitism became displayed as "spiritual health".
+According to Andrei Oișteanu's analysis, a relevant number of right-wing intellectuals refused to adopt overt antisemitism, which was ill-reputed through its association with A. C. Cuza's violent discourse; nevertheless, a few years later, such cautions were cast aside, and antisemitism became displayed as "spiritual health".

 The first motion to exclude Jews from professional associations came on May 16, 1937, when the Confederation of the Associations of Professional Intellectuals (Confederația Asociațiilor de Profesioniști Intelectuali din România) voted to exclude all Jewish members from its affiliated bodies, calling for the state to withdraw their licenses and reassess their citizenship.
 Although illegal, the measure was popular and it was commented that, in its case, legality had been supplanted by a "heroic decision".
 According to Oișteanu, the initiative had a direct influence on antisemitic regulations passed during the following year.